-The Wheeling Heritage Trails are known locally as two trails: the Ohio River Trail and the Wheeling Creek Trail.
+The Wheeling Heritage Trails running on the former B&O line are known locally as two trails that connect in downtown Wheeling: the Ohio River Trail and the Wheeling Creek Trail.
 The route is flat and paved, and beautiful signs along the way provide a self-guided tour of Wheeling's past.

-The Wheeling Creek Trail segment begins in downtown Wheeling at Heritage Port and heads east to Elm Grove.
-Along the way you'll cross the Hempfield Viaduct high above Wheeling Creek and pass through Hempfield Tunnel.
+From downtown Wheeling, the Wheeling Creek Trail heads east to Elm Grove.
+Along the way, you'll cross high above Wheeling Creek on the Hempfield Viaduct and pass through Hempfield Tunnel, built in 1904.
 This segment of the Wheeling Heritage Trails is less urban and meanders along a wooded corridor.

 It is worth nothing that at the trail's northern terminus, you can pick up the nearly 7-mile Brooke Pioneer Trail and continue your journey all the way to Wellsburg for a more substantial ride.

 To get to the starting point from downtown Wheeling, travel north on River Road and look for Pike Island Locks and Dam on the left.
 The parking lot is in front of the dam.
 The southern endpoint is located at the intersection of 48th Street and Water Street in downtown Wheeling.